-Fo this case study, the number of time and height discretization steps (NT and NZ, see Sect.
+For this case study, the number of time and height discretization steps (NT and NZ; see Sect.
 2.1.3) is set to 4900 and 15, respectively.
+We remind the reader that, for numerical purposes, the time and height steps were chosen to be $\Delta t = 10$ s and $\Delta z = 100$ m.

-4 Simulated data (Twin experiment)
+4 Simulated data (twin experiment)

 We have seen in the last section that the case study chosen to apply our retrieval algorithm is consistent with the propagation model underlying hypothesis.
-(It assumes DSD driven by gravity and vertical wind alone.
-Thus the effects of evaporation, collisions and horizontal wind are discarded).
+As a reminder, it assumes DSD to be driven by gravity and vertical wind alone.
+Thus the effects of evaporation, collisions and horizontal wind are discarded.
 However, other phenomena remain unaccounted for in the model.
-Since this could impair the ability of the model to satisfactorily manage our real case study, we have to assess the impact of two of these phenomena (instrumental provide and turbulance) on the accimilation retrievals.
-This is done, in this coefficient to be accompletely and turbulance.

-tal noise and turbulence) on the assimilation retrievals.
+Since this could impair the ability of the model to satisfactorily manage our real case study, we have to assess the impact of two of these phenomena (instrumental noise and turbulence) on the assimilation retrievals.
 This is done, in this section, by performing a twin experiment, whose principle is described below.